-Although a perfectly good definition could have allowed arbitrary Cook-reductions (for establishing NP-hardness), it turns out that Karp-reductions (resp., Levin-reductions) suffice for establishing the NP-hardness of all natural NP-complete decision (resp., search) problems.
+Although a perfectly good definition of NP-hardness could have allowed arbitrary Cook-reductions, it turns out that Karp-reductions (resp., Levin-reductions) suffice for establishing the NP-hardness of all natural NP-complete decision (resp., search) problems.
 Consequently, NP-completeness is usually defined using this restricted notion of a polynomial-time reduction.

-Definition 2.16 (NP-completeness of decision problems, restricted notion): A set S is $\mathcal{NP}$ -complete if it is in $\mathcal{NP}$ and every set in $\mathcal{NP}$ is Karp-reducible to S.
+Definition 2.17 (NP-completeness of decision problems, restricted notion): A set S is $\mathcal{NP}$ -complete if it is in $\mathcal{NP}$ and every set in $\mathcal{NP}$ is Karp-reducible to S.